Today, you are going to learn everything you need to know about the principle of progressive overload.

 Cons:

-- Adding sets can increase the length of your workout
+• Adding sets can increase the length of your workout

 #4 Decreasing Rest Time

-Another way to progressively overload is to simply decrease the rest time between each exercise and between each set.
+Another way to progressively overload is to simply decrease the rest time between each exercise and each set.

-This forces your body to perform the same amount of work in less time.
+Decreasing rest time forces your body to perform the same amount of work in less time.

 I go over rest periods in much more detail in: How Long Should You Rest Between Sets?